cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

    Removes the used PEs for a Vm from the map between each VM and the number of PEs used.

-   :param vm:
+   :param vm: the VM to remove used PEs from
-   :return: the used PEs number
+   :return: the number of used PEs removed

 scaleVmVertically
 ^^^^^^^^^^^^^^^^^